-A parent with sole legal custody has 100% of the decision making power.
+A parent with sole legal custody has 100% of the decision-makingLegal vs Physical Custody in Nevada – What’s the difference? power.
 This parent does not have to get the permission of the other parent to make important life decisions.

 It is rare for courts to award a parent sole legal custody unless the other parent is out of the picture or is otherwise incapable of making good decisions.